liao961120/intra/main.md

 A theory-driven analysis also has the virtue of informing research planning.
-In addition to telling us what can be achieved through statistical analysis, the unambiguous nature of formalized theory also points out what *cannot* be answered by the current level of knowledge.
+In addition to telling us what can be achieved through statistical analysis, the unambiguous nature of formalized theory also points out what *cannot* be answered by our current level of knowledge.
 Given the intertwined statuses of theory, measurement, and data and the inherent difficulty psychological measurements face, this theory-driven perspective of quantitative analysis also hints at potential directions when stuck in the midst of complexity.
 We briefly